 Section 16 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
-Section 3.5.5 (e) (9) is hereby amended to read as follows:
+Section 3.5. - Special Districts.
+Section 3.5.5 - University-1 District, subsection (e) (9) is hereby amended to read as follows:

 "A development schedule, including commencement dates and interim completion dates at no greater than five-year intervals, provided, however, the failure to meet a commencement or completion date shall not, in and of itself, constitute a material breach of the development agreement pursuant to G.S.
-160A-100.27 NCGS 160D-1008 but must be judged based upon the totality of the circumstances."
+160A 400.27 NCGS 160D-1008 but must be judged based upon the totality of the circumstances."

 Section 17 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
-Section 3.5.5 (f)(1) Permitted uses within a development agreement is hereby amended to read as follows:
+Section 3.5. - Special Districts.
+Section 3.5.5 - University-1 District, subsection (f) Permitted within the boundary of a development agreement (1) Permitted uses within a development agreement is hereby amended to read as follows: